This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 Does Taiwan Have Amazon?

 You can access Amazon.com in Taiwan and order stuff from the eCommerce giant.
-You can also receive free shipping on orders over $60.
+You can also receive free shipping on orders more than $60.

 You’ll need to find a suitable visa for yourself and adjust to Taiwan’s culture.
-Otherwise, you’re bound to enjoy your new life in this unique country.
+Afterward, there’s adjusting to the language barrier and culture.